Make the Most of Your Tour of China

-2. Terra Cotta Warriors and Horses museum.
+2. Terra Cotta Warriors and Horses Museum

-3. Shanxi Opera at Pingyao Tea House.
+3. Shanxi Opera at Pingyao Tea House

 From dancing, acrobatics, music, singing, and acting, you are sure to find the entertainment and culture you are looking for the Tea House.
 The Shanxi Opera is full of rich history and tradition.

-4. Visit the Ancient City Wall.
+4. Visit the Ancient City Wall

-5. Visit Huaqing Pool (Emperor Xuanzong of Tang and concubine Yang)
+5. Visit Huaqing Pool (Emperor Xuanzong of Tang and Concubine Yang)

-Learn the importance of the Huaqing Pool and the significance of the story about Emperor Xuanzong of Tang and Concubine Yang.
+Learn the importance of the Huaqing Pool and the significance of the story of Emperor Xuanzong of Tang and Concubine Yang.
 Their story is very familiar in Xi’an and has had a significant impact their history.

-6. Meditate at the Famen Temple.
+6. Meditate at the Famen Temple

-Famen Temple was built near the end of the Easter Han Dynasty in about 220AD.
+Famen Temple was built near the end of the Eastern Han Dynasty in about 220 CE.
 Over time it grew in popularity and is hailed by many as the “Royal Temple.”
-It is known as a sacred land for Buddhist because the founder of Buddhism (Phalanx Sarira of Sakyamuni) was enshrined and worshipped here.
+It is known as a sacred place for Buddhists because the Buddha (Phalanx Sarira of Sakyamuni, that is, a relic of a finger bone of the Buddha) was enshrined and worshiped here.
 A great deal of money has been spent over the years expanding and repairing the temple and is now comprised of 24 courtyards and is home to several hundred monks.

 7. Fireworks and Water shows in the Datang Furong Garden.

-8. Shaanxi history museum.
+8. Shaanxi history museum

 Shaanxi history museum was built in 1983 but did not open to the public until 1991.
 The museum is situated on an expansive area of about 65,000 square meters.
 There are cultural relics, exhibition halls, and a collection of about 370,000 objects.
 It is a very elegant building and designed in the Tang style with a hall in the center and storied building on the corners.

-9. Great Wild Goose Pagoda Music Fountain.
+9. Great Wild Goose Pagoda Music Fountain